lliu1871/PhyEd/code/dijkstra.md

 ---
 layout: markdown
 permalink: dijkstra
+title: Dijkstra's algorithm
+author: Liang Liu
+date: 2021-08-09
 ---

+# {{ page.title }}

-# Dijkstra's algorithm for finding the shortest path
+Dijkstra's algorithm can find the shortest path between two nodes in a network.
 A network involves nodes and edges.
 The following directed network involves 6 nodes and 7 directed edges.
 The number on each directed edge denotes the length of the edge.
 Suppose each node represents a city and each arrow represents a one-way road between two cities.
 The number on each arrow is the distance between two cities.
 For example, the arrow between nodes B and D indicates that you can go from B to D with distance 10, but not from D to B. network.

 Given a network, it is often to find the shortest path between two nodes.
 The network is represented by an adjacent matrix.
 For example, the above network is represented by the following adjacent matrix.